MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 using namespace std;

 // Return whether first element is twice the second
-// Note that this is not a symmetric, reflexive, and transitive equivalence.
+// Note that this isn't a symmetric, reflexive, and transitive equivalence.
-// mismatch and equal accept such predicates, but is_permutation does not. bool twice(int elem1, int elem2)
+// mismatch and equal accept such predicates, but is_permutation doesn't. bool twice(int elem1, int elem2)
 {
     return elem1 == elem2 * 2;